ALDI’s Commitment to Eliminate Deforestation

 Forest Protection

-The ALDI South Group (consisting of eleven countries including Australia) strives to eliminate deforestation from our high priority supply chains by 31 December, 2030.
+The ALDI South Group (consisting of eleven countries including Australia) strives to eliminate deforestation and conversion of our natural ecosystems from our high priority supply chains by 31 December, 2025.
 You can read more about the ALDI South Group commitment here.

 So, what are we doing to achieve this goal?
 Let us introduce you to the 3 C’s.